 Everything you say has to begin with "Xbox."
 "Xbox go to Forza Motorsport 5" will launch said racing game.
 It sounds simple enough but you'll find plenty of ways to trip over it.
 For example, saying play rather than go to, or Forza instead of the game's entire name.
 Kinect is no Siri when it comes to interpreting the way people actually talk.

 A lot of the command phrasing isn't terribly intuitive either.
-For example, "Xbox on" turns on the system, but "Xbox turn off" switches it off.
+For example, "Xbox on" turns on the system (a feature that's finally available to Australians), but "Xbox turn off" switches it off.
 Forgetting to say "turn" or putting it where it doesn't belong usually results in no response from the Kinect.

 Hopefully Kinect's voice commands will improve and become less rigid over time.
 Siri and Google Now have certainly come a long way.
 As of now, Xbox One's interface jammed with tutorials and lists of phrases; Microsoft knows there's a lot to learn and it's doing its best to compensate.
 See a full list of Kinect commands here.